trevbook/neural-needle-drop/DEVLOG.md

 - I started the `results_prototype.py` Dash app to prototype how to display the results from a Dash video
 - Once I'd gotten a fairly rudimentary version of the Search Results look and feel, I moved the component into the newly-created `custom_components.py`, and then integrated it into the Search prototype.
   - This marks the first time I've got a fully-fledged working prototype of this tool using *two* different database systems!

+### Jan.
+22nd, 2023
+- Spent some time trying to benchmark and speed up the neural search.
+Got things down to ~3sec for total search time (down from 13 seconds; one of these things was just a leftover "sleep for 5 seconds" statement, so I really dropped it from 8sec --> 3sec)